Correlations in the continuous multispecies TASEP on a ring: Preliminaries

-Finally, when $r=n$, i.e., when $N$ is in the last row, the last row rotates by one position to the right when adding $1\mod N$ to each entry in $M$.
-The bully paths remain the same and therefore, the projected word which is obtained from the labels of the particles in the last row is rotated by one position to the right. \end{proof}
+Finally, when $r=n$, that is, when $N$ is in the last row, adding $1$ modulo $N$ to each integer results in the last row rotating one position to the right.
+The bully paths remain unchanged; thus, the projected word derived from the labels of the particles in the last row is also rotated one position to the right. \end{proof}